tensorlayer/TensorLayer/docs/user/installation.rst

 Installation
 ============

-TensorLayer has some prerequisites that need to be installed first, including `TensorFlow <https://www.tensorflow.org>`_, numpy and matplotlib.
+TLayer has some prerequisites that need to be installed first, including `TensorFlow <https://www.tensorflow.org>`_, numpy and matplotlib.
 For GPU support CUDA and cuDNN are required.